hhvm/user-documentation/guides/hack/11-built-in-types/35-enum-class.md

 ## Control over enum class constants

-Using coeffects (TODO: insert link to the doc), one can have control over what kind of expressions are allowed as enum class constants.
+Using [coeffects](../contexts-and-capabilities/introduction.md), one can have control over what kind of expressions are allowed as enum class constants.
 Please refer to the coeffects documentation for more details about this feature.

 By default, all enum classes are under the `write_props` context.
 It is possible to override this explicitly by using: